infor-design/enterprise/src/components/colorpicker/readme.md

 - inforColorPicker class renamed to colorpicker
 - Plugin renamed from .inforColorPicker() to .colorpicker()
-- Options mode, and title deprecated (this was never actually used)
+- Options mode and title are deprecated (these were never actually used)